chat

 Determine which activities inspire the most awareness and participation, and use that information to create a year-long training calendar.
 Continue to keep cybersecurity top of mind with new activities, which can be particularly helpful as new people join your team.

 Create a Cybersecurity Happy Hour, ask security professionals to speak at a Lunch and Learn once a month, or ask employees to spend 30 minutes each month on a quick activity to keep the momentum.
-This month is your chance to get people excited so they continue to think about cybersecurity throughout the rest of the year.

 Responding to the Generative AI Threat

-To combat the malicious applications of generative AI, it’s crucial for organizations to continually foster an environment of awareness and encourage employees to err on the side of “better safe than sorry”.
+To combat the malicious applications of generative AI, it’s crucial for organizations to continually foster an environment of awareness and encourage employees to err on the side of “better safe than sorry.”
 Enterprises must also develop and implement robust defenses, enhance detection capabilities, and stay vigilant to emerging threats—before they become the next victim of an AI-generated attack.

 Committing to Cybersecurity Awareness All Year Long